OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

       <DstRect xOff="0" yOff="0" xSize="256" ySize="256"/>
     </SimpleSource>

-Starting with GDAL 2.0, a resampling attribute can be specified on a SimpleSource or ComplexSource element to specified the resampling algorithm used when the size of the destination rectangle is not the same as the size of the source rectangle.
+A resampling attribute can be specified on a SimpleSource or ComplexSource element to specified the resampling algorithm used when the size of the destination rectangle is not the same as the size of the source rectangle.
 The values allowed for that attribute are : nearest,bilinear,cubic,